zyflex961/myapp/README.md

 ## 🪙 [Walletdps ton trc20](https://walletdps.netlify.app)

-The most feature-rich web wallet and browser extension for the [TON Trc20 Network](https://ton.org) – with support of jettons, NFT, TON DNS, TON Sites, TON Proxy, and TON Magic.

 The wallet is **self-custodial and safe**.
 The developers **do not** have access to funds, browser history or any other information.
 We focus on **speed**, **size** and **attention to detail**.
 We try to avoid using third-party libraries to ensure maximum reliability and safety, and also to lower the bundle size.

 ## 🔗 latest feature